 Then one night I was wandering the aisles at Lowe’s and walked past the chain link fencing aisle, I realized the poles for chain link fencing would make great drapery rods!

-- 3, they are easy to cut to the right size
+- Easy to cut to the right size

 Purchased fence poles that I knew would fit the rings on my drapery rod.
 Then I had my husband cut them to size.